xbench/xbench-docs/content/online-help/dialogs/main-window/qa.md

   untranslated text).
 This option is disabled by default.
 * Segments with tag mismatches
 * Segments with number mismatches
-* Segments with URL mismatches
+* Segments with URL or email mismatches
 * Segments with alphanumeric mismatches
 * Segments with unpaired symbols (i.e. unpaired parentheses, square brackets, or braces)